A FREE, LOCALLY-DEVELOPED, INQUIRY-BASED WATERSHED LITERACY PROGRAM FOR GRADE 9

 - Participate actively in the field studies activities and manage the class as requested by the Know Your Watershed educator to support water quality testing and other hands-on stream science.

-- Contribute feedback on the program by completing the online Teacher-led Student Evaluation and Teacher Evaluation regarding any aspect of the program.
+- Contribute feedback on the program by completing the feedback form regarding any aspect of the program.
 Payment to the school for bussing and teachers-on-call may be withheld until these two evaluations are submitted to Wildsight following completion of the program.

 - Spend additional class time developing and supporting the Student Action Project